snaberino/pota-browser/readme.md

 # Pota Browser

 Hello!
-This is a **very early alpha** version of a hypothetical profile manager and anti-detection browser written in Rust.
+This is a **very early alpha** version of a profiles manager and anti-detection browser written in Rust.
 It's completely open-source and experimental.

 The aim is to use the standard browser installation and tweak it in order to avoid fingerprint restriction and bypass antibot.